dtbinh/jason/applications/jason-team/readme.txt

 6. you can get the agents location with the command

          tail -f world-status.txt

+   you can see the agent mind state with

+         ant -f gauchos.xml mind-view

-7. the get the graphical view of some agent, add gui=yes in the agent's option (.mas2j file)
+7. to enable/disable the graphical view of some agent, add gui=yes or gui=no in the agent's option (.mas2j file)